fireflycons/tips-for-CKA-CKAD-CKS/README.md

 ## TMUX

 With the new GUI desktop-based exam environment, use of `tmux` is somewhat deprecated as you can open multiple terminal windows.
-The one scenario where it is still useful is the case where you may have to enter the same sequence of commands at more than one node simultaneously.
+The one scenario where it is still useful is the case where you may want to enter the [same sequence of commands](https://medium.com/@thehackadda/synchronize-panes-in-tmux-5cd6bc54ca83) at more than one node simultaneously.
+Ensure you have `ssh`-ed to the target nodes in each pane before activating sync.

 ## Creating and using your own aliases and exports